zuozhenggh/learning-library/workshops/OCVS/ProvisionOCVS.md

     - **Create New Subnet and VLAN**: If the network resources for this SDDC have to be created, then this option has to be selected, otherwise enter the details of the subnet that you wish to use.
     - **SDDC Networks**: An available CIDR block in the selected VCN for the SDDC management CIDR.

     The SDDC Management CIDR is divided into eight segments, one for the provisioning subnet and seven for VLANs.
+Since, each cluster can have a maximum of  64 ESXi hosts

-As previously mentioned, the size must be at least /22 to allow the maximum of 64 ESXi hosts to each have their own IP address.
+     As previously mentioned, the size must be at least /22 to allow the maximum  to each have their own IP address.
+However, we recommend using a CIDR block of size /20.
 Clicking on Check Availability will help ensure that the selected CIDR block is available in the VCN.

     ![](./images/Lab100/100_6.png " ")

     - **SDDC Workload Network**: The SDDC workload CIDR block.
 This CIDR block provides the IP addresses in the SDDC to be used by the VMware VMs to run workloads.
 The value must be /30 or larger and must not overlap with the VCN CIDR block.
+Here as well, we recommend using a CIDR block of size /24.

         ![](./images/Lab100/100_7.png " ")